kearabiloe/lits-test/README.md

 `./manage.py migrate  `

+#### Create an Admin Account

+`./manage.py createsuperuser `

 ### Environment Variable
-Export your email details.
+Export your email details(Optional).
 Note that the emails will be logged to console when DEBUG=True.
 Disable behaviour in settings.py

 ```
 export EMAIL_HOST=value